fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/README.md

 The BlinkTest example has been extended to pass the key press on the keypad to the receiving Arduino.

+When connected over the serial line the two wires have to be crossed over.

 ## RS485 over Serial

 ## RS485-Blink